 Cat With An Adorably Judgmental Look Because Of His Injuries Is Looking For His New Forever Home

-Looks are most definitely aren't everything—but unfortunately, most people still live by this stigma.
+Looks are most definitely not everything—but unfortunately, most people still live by this stigma.
 This is especially true when they are trying to choose a pet.

-It's rare for pet owner aspirants to want an animal companion that already has some injuries and come with a misshapen appearance because they don't want to be burdened by the additional costs, and it just leaves the animals longing even more for a new family to come home to.
-It is somewhat a blessing and a curse, though, because it just makes it easy for shelters to rule out which people are unfit to care for injured and elderly animals.
+It's rare for aspiring pet owners to want an animal companion that already has some injuries and a misshapen appearance because they don't want to be burdened by the additional costs.
+This leaves the animals longing even more for a new family to come home to.
+It is somewhat a blessing and a curse, though, because it makes it easier for shelters to rule out which people are unfit to care for injured and elderly animals.

-If they don't like to take care of the minority animals because they admittedly cannot cover the expenses that come with them.
-Then they are just indirectly saving the animal from further harm and making them stay in the shelter until a good-hearted family comes along to adopt them, one that can do afford in ensuring that the animal would be safe and healthy in the long run.
+If they don't want to take care of these minority animals because they cannot cover the expenses that come with them, then they are indirectly saving the animal from further harm and ensuring they stay in the shelter until a good-hearted family comes along to adopt them—one that can afford to ensure that the animal will be safe and healthy in the long run.

-One prime example of that is this particular cat that found a temporary home and care under the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
-He was found as an injured stray, and needed surgeries; however, when he healed, he was left with a misshapen look that made him look somewhat suspicious of everyone and everything.
+One prime example of this is a particular cat that found temporary care under the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+He was found as an injured stray and needed surgeries; however, when he healed, he was left with a misshapen look that made him appear somewhat suspicious of everyone and everything.

 Meet Lawrence.